simbadMarino/dCloud/README.md

 **ReactNative assets update for release bundles:**

+Assets:

-If you are experiencing issues on your builds with assets not reflecting when building your release APK or .aab bundle files execute the following command in under the dCLoud root folder:
+If you are contributing on the Reac-Native UI please make sure all your assets (pictures, gifs, etc) are located at ~root/assets folder before building the release APK
-`npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res/`

-*Notes about boostrap packages and architectures:
+Bootstrap Packages:

-  If bootstrap installation keeps failing with "not executable : `32-bit ELF file` or similar errors in terminal tab please try installing the specific APK per architecture or comment non applicable bootstrap packages from `termux-bootstrap-zip.S` file if you are installing from source code.
+  If bootstrap installation keeps failing with "not executable : `32-bit ELF file` or similar errors in terminal tab please try installing the specific APK per architecture or comment non applicable bootstrap packages from `termux-bootstrap-zip.S` file if you are installing from source code.*

-b) Downloading latest apk:
-  Option 1: Contact me on telegram and I can forward you the APK installer Option 2: Download the APK directly from the btfs gateway (file is splitted in 2 files):
-            File 1: Pending
-            File2: Pending
+dCloud Terminal:

+  *If the dCloud terminal is not loaded properly it might be related to jniLibs not properly installed, make sure you don't have an ABI filer activated in the abi filter:* https://github.com/simbadMarino/dCloud/blob/a975e0d35f2830ccad5c73fcf878bf164cfb46c1/android/app/build.gradle#L187

+**b) USING A RELEASE FROM GITHUB**

+  Please refer to the Releases section (https://github.com/simbadMarino/dCloud/releases) to get the latest APK file format, please note this is a "FAT" installer because it contains all architectures support as well as BTFS1 and BTFS2 binaries which consumes a large percentage of the overall app size.

+**BTFS 1:**
-Once the installation is successful you need to open the terminal GUI and initialize the btfs services by sending the following commands:
+Once the installation is successful you need to perform the following.
+Open the terminal GUI and initialize the btfs services by sending the following commands:

   1. `btfs init`
-  2. `btfs wallet password "YOUR_PASSWORD_HERE_NO_SPECIAL_CHARACTERS_ALLOWED"`
   3. `btfs daemon`
+  4. Go back to dCloud Main Screen by pushing the "Back" button on your phone and select the Settings tab.
+  5. Set a password as observed in the animation below to configure the deposits to In-App balance & token transfers.
+  6. Close and Open the main dCloud Screen to make sure all screens refresh data coming from the BTFS1 backend app.
+(This step won't be needed in future improved UI releases)

+Steps to storage files on BTFS1 :

+In order to upload files to BTFS1 you need to transfer OLDBTT tokens to your TRON Wallet Address first, make sure to have some OLDBTT available in another wallet.

+  1.
+  3. `btfs daemon`

+Note: Currently only BTFS 1 is able to interact with the storage User Interface, BTFS2 is not yet integrated, if you want to experiment with BTFS2 make sure to BACKUP your Mnemonic/Private Key and CIDs of your already uploaded files.
+If something goes wrong the dCloud team will not be able to retrieve your private key/mnemonic neither your uploaded files.

 Optionally, if you already have a private key with some BTT do the following instead: